michaelerlihson/scientific-resources/README.md

 # Data science, Machine learning, Math and Programming resources in English and Hebrew

-This repo contains data science/machine learning/math learning materials, deep learning(DL) papers reviews and presentations on DL/Data Science topics,
+This repo contains data science/machine learning/math learning materials, deep learning(DL) papers reviews and presentations on DL/Data Science topics.

+DISCLAIMER: ALL RESOURCES IN THIS REPO SHOULD BE USED IN SOLELY EDUCATIONAL PURPOSES

 The repo contains three main parts: